garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 and done" deal.
 Each diaper routinely needed a through wiping to get the stickiness off too.
 And then there was figuring out a reliable swaddle that would contain Gwen's arms and hands.

-Put frankly, it was really hard to keep up with, not get poop everywhere and execute on a double swaddle such that she didn't end up out (and inevitably akes) of it in 10 minutes.
-Our nurses were gracious enough to help when they were in the room, but it was largely still up to Grace and I.
+Put frankly, it was really hard to keep up with, not get poop everywhere and execute on a double swaddle such that she didn't end up out (and inevitably awake) of it in 10 minutes.
+Our nurses were gracious enough to help when they were in the room, but it was largely up to Grace and I. In these sitautions, I felt a lot of fear.
+I assume it was partially driven by me being tired, but it kept passing through my head that this would never end and I would never sleep again.
+Dramatic - I know.
+But it was really hard to grapple with.
+I'll go so far with an absolute statement to say, I blatanly would just give up on anything else in the world that was this hard if I was this tired.
+But you simply can't.

-Aside from the eat, poop, double swaddle flow, we only encountered a few other small hurdles long the day.

-We stayed in the hospital until midday Thursday (after arrving at 5 am Monday).

-We only have a few new parent scares.
+By Thursday morning (after arriving at 5 AM Monday), we were cleared to head home.
+This was exciting and absolutely terrifying at the same time.
+I was certainly looking forward to sleeping in my own bed and having time with just us and Gwen.
+On the other hand, there are so many things that could go "wrong" with a little one.
+In the hospital, it was immensely reassuring to know all you needed to do was pull on a cord and all of the nurses would be in to help immediately.
+At home, it was going to be up to Grace and I to keep a close eye on baby Gwen for any signs of her not doing well.
+Again, this is one of those parenting realities that - I don't think - dawns on you until you're presented with it.

 ===================